illinoistech-itm/jhajek/itmd-521/notes/chapter-04/chapter-04.md

   - Write your DataFrame/Dataset/SQL code
   - If valid code, Spark converts this to a *Logical Plan*
   - Spark transforms this *Logical Plan* to a *Physical Plan*, checking for optimizations along the way
-  - Spark the executes this *Physical Plan* on the cluster
+  - Spark then executes this *Physical Plan* on the cluster
   - ![*Figure 4-1*](images/figure4-1.png "The Catalyst Optimizer diagram")

 ## Logical and Physical Planning